 Gifting to Reduce Inheritance Tax

-Gifting is a primary method for reducing inheritance tax liability.
-By gifting money or assets throughout one’s lifetime, the value of the estate is reduced, lowering the inheritance tax bill for beneficiaries.
-This strategy allows individuals to pass on wealth while limiting the tax impact.
+Making gifts is a key strategy in inheritance tax (IHT) planning.
+By gifting money or assets throughout one’s lifetime, including giving money as part of broader IHT planning, the value of the estate is reduced, lowering the inheritance tax bill for beneficiaries.
+Effective IHT planning involves understanding the rules around gifting and exemptions, allowing individuals to pass on wealth while limiting the tax impact.

 However, it’s crucial to include all gifts made within the last seven years that exceed the £3,000 annual exemption when assessing the estate’s worth for inheritance tax purposes.
+Outright gifts made more than seven years before death are generally exempt from inheritance tax and are not included in the estate for IHT purposes.
+The seven year rule determines whether gifts are exempt: if you survive more than seven years after making the gift, it becomes completely exempt from IHT.
+There is also an exemption for smaller gifts, such as those under £250 per person per year, provided no other allowances are used for the same person.
+For gifts made within three to seven years before death, the tax rate is reduced on a sliding scale, known as taper relief.
 If lifetime gifts exceed £325,000 and the giver passes away within seven years, the recipient may need to pay inheritance tax on those gifts.

 Exempt Gifts